-This pepperoni pan pizza made with homemade dough, homemade tomato sauce, two types of mozzarella, Parmesan cheese, and pepperoni means you can delete your closest pizza delivery from your contacts.
-We’ve found something better.
-Topped with pepperoni and three types of cheese (yes, three!), this thick crust pizza will make everyone forget they once they once craved anything else.
+This pepperoni pan pizza is made with a simple yet superlative from-scratch tomato sauce, two types of mozzarella, Parmesan cheese, pepperoni, and either store-bought or homemade dough.
+Lavished with everyone’s favorite topping and three types of cheese, this thick-crusted beauty means you can delete your closest pizza delivery place from your contacts and forget you ever craved anything else.

->

-> Pepperoni Pan Pizza
+Pepperoni Pan Pizza

 - 25 M